shmurx/.dotfiles/README.md

 ### 4. Install and use it yourself

-- `bash install.sh` should do the job. nvim, fish, i3 and tmuxinator files are symlinked, the rest is just copied **and will delete existing files**.
+- `./install.sh` should do the job. nvim, fish, i3 and tmuxinator files are symlinked, the rest is just copied **and will delete existing files**.
 - Fork this repo, or just copy-paste things you need, and make it your own. **Please be sure to change your `.gitconfig` name and email address though!**